-Day 7: We’ll search for the area’s lower elevation specialties such as Grey Peacock-pheasant and Spot-bellied Eagle Owl, both genuinely rare and decidedly elusive, but others, hopefully including Blossom-headed Parakeet, Collared Falconet, Blue-bearded Bee-eater, Red-billed and perhaps even Coral-billed Scimitar Babblers, Rufous-capped and Yunnan Fulvettas are less so.
+Days 6-7: Spending two full days around the tiny border settlement, we’ll have ample time to search for the area’s lower elevation specialties such as Grey Peacock-pheasant and Spot-bellied Eagle Owl, both genuinely rare and decidedly elusive, but others, hopefully including Blossom-headed Parakeet, Collared Falconet, Blue-bearded Bee-eater, Red-billed and perhaps even Coral-billed Scimitar Babblers, Rufous-capped and Yunnan Fulvettas are less so.
 The forests here abound with birds and in our quest to see a representative sample of them, we’ll explore severalf forest trails and a small reserve not very far from our hotel.
 This is the best area in the whole of China for seeing species such as Oriental Pied, Great and Wreathed Hornbills, White-hooded Babbler and Golden-crested Mynas as well as White-tailed, Sapphire and Hill Blue Flycatchers.
-At times Myanmar will only be a stone’s throw away, and the river where we’ll look for Ibisbill is actually the border, so we’re sure to add species to our embryonic Myanmar list as we go.
+At times Myanmar will only be a stone’s throw away, and the river we’ll bird along is actually the border, so we’re sure to add species to our embryonic Myanmar list as we go.

 Day 8: After a final morning near Yingjiang we’ll drive onto Tengchong, an area famed for ia mild climate, iancient volcanoes, and geothermal springs.
 Tengchong also played an important role during the Second World War when Allied pilots flew sorties over ‘the hump’, resupplying Chinese forces fighting the Japanese.
 We’ll spend the night in a comfortable hotel in Tengchong.